tremor-rs/tremor-www/versioned_docs/version-0.11/recipes/14_syslog_udp/README.md

 1. Encoding data in the `syslog` format.
 2. Sending data over `UDP`.
 3. Receiving data over `UDP`.
-4. Decoding `syslog` formated data.
+4. Decoding `syslog` formatted data.

-For digestion it is entirely selfcontained inside a singel tremor instance using multiple paralell pipelines, sinks and sources.
+For digestion it is entirely self-contained inside a single tremor instance using multiple parallel pipelines, sinks and sources.

 ## Setup